wp-plugins/igniteup/readme.txt

 = How can I reach IgniteUp developers for help? =

 You can post your question / suggestion in the [IgniteUp forums](https://wordpress.org/support/plugin/igniteup).
 We will reach you as soon as possible.
-You can also email us via info[at]ceylonsystems[dot]com for any support requests.
+You can also email us via support[at]ceylonsystems[dot]com for any support requests.

 == Screenshots ==